YouHaveTrouble/minecraft-optimization/README.md

 * Many forks further downstream from Pufferfish or Purpur will encounter instability and other issues.
 If you're seeking more performance gains, optimize your server or invest in a personal private fork.

 ## Map pregen
-Map pregeneration is one of the most important steps in improving a low-budget server.
-This helps out servers that are hosted on a shared CPU/single core node the most, since they can't fully utilize async chunk loading.
-You can use a plugin such as [Chunky](https://github.com/pop4959/Chunky) to pregenerate the world.
+Map pregeneration, thanks to various optimizations to chunk generation added over the years is now only useful on servers with terrible, single threaded or limited CPUs.
+In 99% of cases you do not need to do it.

+If, for any reason after reading the first paragraph of this section you still want to pregen the world, you can use a plugin such as [Chunky](https://github.com/pop4959/Chunky) to do it.
 Make sure to set up a world border so your players don't generate new chunks!
 Note that pregenning can sometimes take hours depending on the radius you set in the pregen plugin.
 Keep in mind that with Paper and above your tps will not be affected by chunk loading, but the speed of loading chunks can significantly slow down when your server's cpu is overloaded.

 It's key to remember that the overworld, nether and the end have separate world borders that need to be set up for each world.
 The nether dimension is 8x smaller than the overworld (if not modified with a datapack), so if you set the size wrong your players might end up outside of the world border!